kubearmor/KubeArmor/KubeArmor/apiObserver/docs/configurable-port-filter.md

 ## Notes

 - The map has a max capacity of 64 entries (default 9 + up to 55 user-specified)
-- Port `8443` was removed from the default exclusion list because it is commonly used by application HTTPS servers (e.g., nginx, Flask with TLS)
 - Both source and destination ports are checked — if either endpoint is excluded, the entire connection is dropped